kentcdodds/old-kentcdodds.com/content/blog/how-to-use-react-context-effectively/index.md

 you.
 [There are reasons to do this](/blog/the-merits-of-mocking), but that's not one of them.

+> Note: If you're using Flow or TypeScript, not providing a default value can be
+> really annoying for people who are using `React.useContext`, but I'll show you
+> how to avoid that problem altogether below.
+Keep reading!

 ## The Custom Provider Component

 Ok, let's continue.
 For this context module to be useful _at all_ we need to use